-In this section, we present different classes of related work and describe why previous efforts cannot address the present problem.
 Approaches which reduce power consumption by lowering CPU frequency or voltage [3] may not be widely and uniformly applicable across the entire grid due to the autonomous systems that are involved.
 Hence we do not describe related works which primarily employ such techniques to achieve power savings.

-Single HPC system scheduling:

-The works of Yang et. al. [1] and Zhou et. al. [51] formulate the electricity price aware job scheduling problem for a single computing system as a 0-1 knapsack model.
+Single HPC system scheduling.
+The works of Yang et. al. [1] and Zhou et. al.[36] formulate the electricity price aware job scheduling problem for a single computing system as a 0-1 knapsack model.
 These works do not use hourly electricity prices.
 Instead, they consider two electricity price values corresponding to on and off-peak hours.
 Their algorithm is applied during peak hours to maximize utilization while maintaining the power consumption within a power budget that is specified a-priori.
-Our work is different from these approaches because we consider a connected grid of computing systems and route job submissions through a metascheduler.
 We also consider hourly electricity pricing and have shown improvements over a strategy which uses only on-peak and off-peak prices.

-Datacenter scheduling:

-The concept of geographic load balancing [52] has been used for distributing Internet traffic across distributed data centers.
-Qureshi et.al.
-[53] proposed electricity price aware request routing for Akamai's web traffic workload.
-Liu et. al. [52] proposed geographic load balancing of Hotmail traffic requests to achieve energy savings.
-Rao et al. [42] use minimum cost flow for scheduling service requests in geographically distributed Internet data centers.
-Ren and He developed COCA [54], a scheduling framework which uses Lyapunov optimization to minimize operational cost of the data center while satisfying carbon neutrality constraints.
-Each server which is modelled as a M/G/1/PS (Memoryless/General/1/Processor-Sharing) queue adjusts the amount of workload it can process and the processing speed to dispatch jobs at a particular service rate.
+Datacenter scheduling.
+The concept of geographic load balancing [37] has been used for distributing Internet traffic across distributed data centers.
+Qureshi et al. [38] proposed electricity price aware request routing for Akamai's web traffic workload.
+Liu et. al. [37] proposed geographic load balancing of Hotmail traffic requests to achieve energy savings.
+Ren and He developed COCA [39], a scheduling framework which uses Lyapunov optimization to minimize operational cost of the data center while satisfying carbon neutrality constraints.
 This work uses one hour ahead electricity price prediction.